 The Tempestry Project ( https://www.tempestryproject.com/about ) is global climate data visualization project through fiber arts, including knitting, crochet, and cross-stitching.
 A Tempestry is a wallhanging, or temperature tapestry, that represents the daily high temperature for a given year and location, with January at the bottom and December at the top – think of it like a bar graph.
 All Tempestries use the same yarn colors and temperature ranges, creating an immediately recognizable and globally comparable mosaic of shifting temperatures over time.
 The Tempestry Project was founded by Justin Connelly, Marissa Connelly, and Emily McNeil in Anacortes, WA.

-During 2019, the Schuylkill Center will coordinate a collection of Tempestries that show maximum temperature data over several years for Philadelphia.
-The collection will be on long-term display at the Schuylkill Center to educate about climate change is impacting our region.
+During 2019, the Schuylkill Center is coordinating a collection of Tempestries that will show Philadelphia’s daily high temperatures from 1875 to 2018, created by 30 volunteer knitters and crocheters.
+The collection will be on long-term display at the Schuylkill Center to educate about how climate change is impacting our region.

-We are seeking knitters and crocheters to get involved in creating this collection!
-For more information and to get involved, please contact Christina Catanese, Director of Environmental Art, at firstname.lastname@example.org or 215-853-6269
+For more information, please contact Christina Catanese, Director of Environmental Art, at firstname.lastname@example.org or 215-853-6269